slok/goresilience/Readme.md

 - Increase resilence of the programs.
 - Easy to extend, test and with clean desing.
 - Go idiomatic.
-- Empower the decorator pattern (middleware, wrapper), like Go's http.Handler does.
+- Use the decorator pattern (middleware, wrapper), like Go's http.Handler does.
-- Ability to create custom resilence flows, simpled, advanced, specific... by combining different pieces
+- Ability to create custom resilence flows, simple, advanced, specific... by combining different runners.
 - Safety defaults and ready with the most common execution flows.
 - Not couple to any framework/library.
-- Prometheus/openmetrics metrics as first class citizen.
+- Prometheus/Openmetrics metrics as first class citizen.

 ## Motivation